 I was surprised, with respect to the first draft’s vision of government, that White doesn’t mention a connection with Aristotle.
 The government’s role in aiding and abetting “men in attaining ends proposed by God” parallels Aristotle’s teleology and his concept of the state’s active role in promoting its citizens’ pursuit of happiness.

 White also fails to point out both the more individualistic notion of rights we are left with in the final version and the more serious claim that the Continental Congress makes against King George III and Parliament as a result of the changes included in the final draft.
 In the final draft, George goes beyond merely failing to aid us in our pursuit of happiness; he also hinders us in it.
-Perhaps it is Jefferson’s often-conflicted feelings about the size and role of the federal government as well as this stronger accusation against English authority that causes Jefferson to accede to Franklin and Adams’s muddying of the philosophical waters in the final draft.
+Perhaps it is Jefferson’s often-conflicted feelings about the size and role of a national government as well as this stronger accusation against English authority that causes Jefferson to accede to Franklin and Adams’s muddying of the philosophical waters in the final draft.
 But I catch myself here indulging again in my lifelong fascination with Jefferson’s variable mind.

 So what were the clear waters White finds in the Declaration’s first draft?
 For starters, a more accurate application of the notion of self-evident truth.
 White breaks down Locke’s and other rationalists’ epistemology into two moves – an initial intuition and a logical deduction from that intuition.
 (White refers to Locke interchangeably as a rationalist and an intuitionist.)
 Strictly speaking, only what can be intuited as a truth is axiomatic and, therefore, self-evident.
 Deductions from that self-evident truth are just as sure, but a deduction by definition is not self-evident.